1 James Cook Drive Townsville Queensland 4814

 Gain unparalleled skills to address the great sustainability challenges of our lifetime with a JCU degree in Environmental Practice.

-Your career options include roles within any organisation that seeks to manage social and environmental issues, including government departments, mining and construction companies, environmental consultancies, renewable energy industries, tourism businesses, local governments, and non-government organisations.
+Your career options include roles within any organisation that manages social and environmental issues, including government departments, mining and construction companies, environmental consultancies, renewable energy industries, tourism businesses, local governments, and non-government organisations.

 Click here for more details on this course.